king7hills/tik_tak_toe/README.md

 Learned the hard way the importance of proper syntax.
 IDs cannot have commas in them.
 Going forward, if I ever need to do something similar, I will use hyphens and adjust my code accordingly.
 Ugh.

+Began by creating the game logic within the console.
+Then had to convert all game logic into a GUI based input system.
+I originally created the gameplay module as a function.
+I then converted to have three modules initiated by clicking a start game button.
+The button appears after each game and hides during gameplay.

+Styling is geared towards mobile use, but works well on Desktop too.
+To play on mobile, simply rotate your phone.